 Where to Stay: Trump Turnberry Golf Resort

-Without question, the Ailsa course at Turnberry deserves a seat at the table in the discussion about the best golf courses on the planet.
-With so much pedigree, history and amazing memories, it is easy to understand how the Ailsa course is one of the most desired golf courses to choose for a UK golf break.
+Without a doubt, Turnberry's Ailsa course merits a seat at the table when discussing the top golf courses on the globe.
+With so much pedigree, history, and fantastic memories, it's easy to see why the Ailsa course is one of the most sought-after golf courses for a UK golf break.

-Those of us old enough to remember the great “Duel in the Sun” The 106th Open, where Tom Watson and Jack Nicklaus took to battle in the first-ever Open Championship held at Turnberry and one that is considered by many to be the finest tournament ever played.
-Both Watson and Nicklaus played three identical rounds of 68,70 and 66 on the first three days and were paired up on the final day clear of the rest of the field.
-In the blazing hot heat of the Scottish summer in a year that had seen a summer of drought the two men took to the field and produced some of the most exceptional golf ever witnessed.
-The Ailsa course was in perfect condition, and both men battled until the 18th hole where Tom Watson knocked in a two-footer for his fourth birdie made in the last six holes to beat Nicklaus by one stroke.
-Of course, Turnberry had a slightly different layout than today's course, ranked as the best golf course in Scotland.
+We are old enough to remember the epic "Duel in the Sun" at the 106th Open.
+Tom Watson and Jack Nicklaus battled it out in the first-ever Open Championship hosted at Turnberry.
+Many believe it to be the best tournament ever played.
+Watson and Nicklaus recorded identical rounds of 68,70, and 66 on the first three days.
+They were paired together on the final day to win.
+In the searing heat of the Scottish summer, the two guys took to the field after a summer of drought.
+They delivered some of the most remarkable golf ever seen.
+The Ailsa course was in excellent shape.
+Both players battled until the 18th hole when Tom Watson holed a two-footer for his fourth birdie in the final six holes to win by one stroke over Nicklaus.
+Turnberry, of course, had a somewhat different layout than today's course, which is considered the greatest in Scotland.

-Turnberry was originally established in 1902 and has died twice but now enjoying its third magnificent incarnation.
-And since 2016 when the Alisia received its very latest facelift has been often regarded as one of the most spectacular seaside courses globally and rivals Pebble Beach and Cypress Point in California.
-Although the most recent works have been pivotal in keeping Turnberry in such esteemed company, the most notable work was completed back in 1951 when Phillip Mackensie Ross was given the task of bringing the course back to life for the third time.
-It was a tough job, but the results were astonishing and resulted in Turnberry being awarded the Open Championship in 1977.
-It has since held the prestigious tournament a further three times with Greg Norman, Nick Price, and Stuart Cink’s victories.
-In 2015 Martin Ebert upgraded every hole to some extent, and the major works included a redesign of the holes out towards the famous lighthouse.
+Turnberry was founded in 1902, died twice, and is currently in its third and most majestic iteration.
+And, since 2016, when it had its most recent refurbishment, the Alisia has been widely considered one of the most stunning coastal courses in the world, rivalling Pebble Beach and Cypress Point in California.
+Subsequent repairs have been critical in keeping Turnberry in such high regard.
+The most important work was conducted in 1951 when Phillip Mackensie Ross was tasked with resurrecting the course for the third time.
+It wasn't easy, but the results were astounding, and Turnberry was awarded the Open Championship in 1977.
+It has subsequently hosted the famous event three more times, with victories by Greg Norman, Nick Price, and Stuart Cink.
+Martin Ebert improved every hole in 2015, with the primary improvements being a redesign of the holes leading out to the renowned lighthouse.

-In today’s layout, the Signature Hole is the 9th Hands down; this is one of the best and most stunning golf holes in the world.
-Formerly the par-four location and now plays a par 3 measuring nearly 250 yards from the back tee.
-The hole plays over a rocky coastline from the tips and requires one of the most heroic carriers you'll ever encounter en route to a green.
-And at the end of this hole the lighthouse has now been converted into a halfway house and one of the most luxurious suites in the world.
-From the 11th hole, you start to work your way back from the rocky coastline and in the Turnberry hotel’s direction.
-However, from the 4th to 11th hole you have probably encountered some of the most dramatic golf holes in the whole of the world.
+Hands down, the Signature Hole on today's layout is the 9th.
+This is one of the world's most magnificent golf holes.
+Formerly a par four, it is now a par three measuring about 250 yards from the back tee.
+From the tips, the hole plays along a rugged shoreline.
+It necessitates one of the most courageous carries you'll ever meet upon getting to the green.
+And at the bottom of this pit, the lighthouse has been turned into a halfway house and one of the world's most opulent rooms.
+From the 11th hole, you begin to make your way back from the rugged shoreline and towards the Turnberry hotel.
+However, from the 4th through the 11th hole, you have encountered some of the most stunning golf holes in the world.